 Reading Your Email

-The same is true for their consultation.
-All emails received are stored in the inbox.
-The number of unread messages is indicated in brackets to the right of the "Inbox" folder.
+.
+The number of unread messages is indicated in brackets to the right of the Inbox folder; if you have read all of your emails, this number will disappear.
 Gmail automatically checks every two minutes when new messages arrive.
-At any time, you can force the check by clicking on the "Update" button.
+At any time, you can force the check by clicking the Refresh

 Unlike other webmail and email clients, Gmail does not display the email in the form of isolated messages.
 All replies to a message are grouped in the form of a discussion.
 It is impossible to lose the thread of a conversation.

 It is very easy to recognize a discussion in the inbox.
-By default, a single message is summed up in one line, which includes the dispatcher, the email subject, the first words in the text, the date (or time) of dispatch.
+By default, a single message is summed up in one line, which includes the dispatcher, the email subject, the first words in the body of the email, and the date (or time) of dispatch.

-In the case of a conversation, instead of the sender you see the names of participants and their numbers (in brackets).
+In the case of a conversation, instead of the sender you will see the names of participants and their numbers (in parentheses).

 Forward an Email

-To read a message, click on its title.
-It appears in full and you may respond to your correspondent by clicking the "Answer" button.
-To forward the mail to someone else, click "Forward".
+To read a message, click its title.
+It will appear in full and you may respond to your correspondent by clicking the Reply

 Viewing a Conversation

-When you view a conversation, the initial message and responses were immediately displayed one after another.
+When you view a conversation, the initial message and responses aere immediately displayed one after another.
 By default, only the last response received is shown in its entirety.
-To read all of them, just click on "Expand All".
-To view a single message, simply click on it (the other remaining reduced mails).
-A second click of the mouse will reduce it again.
-To close all messages while maintaining an overview of the speakers, click the "Collapse all".
-Note that the name of each participant is colored, which allows to follow the thread of the discussion relatively easily.
+To view an earlier message, simply click it; a second click of the mouse will reduce it again.